nopnop2002/Arduino-STM32-nRF24L01/README.md

 ```

 - Transaction SPI Mode
 SPI speed NOT depends on the CPU frequency.
+It also works correctly with STM32
 ```
 SPI.begin()
 SPI.beginTransaction(SPISettings(speed, order, mode))